 – Hepatitis A and B

 Accommodation will vary according to each project location.
-Typical accommodation includes volunteer houses, caravans, hostels, bunkhouses and camping (we supply the tents).
-Volunteers are allotted accommodation on sharing basis.
+Typical accommodation includes volunteer houses, caravans, hostels, and bunkhouses.
+Volunteers are allotted accommodation on a sharing basis.

 Yes, however you must inform us in advance and also mention about any dietary requirement in your application form.